Moscow steps up war on congestion to boost business

 But asked if the measure would help reduce traffic jams, he said: "No, it will help to fill pockets."

-City authorities have been under pressure to find a solution to Moscow's gridlock because Putin and Prime Minister Dmitry Medvedev want Moscow to become a global finance centre by 2020.
+City authorities have been under pressure to find a solution to Moscow's gridlock because Putin and Prime Minister Dmitry Medvedev want Moscow to become a global finance center by 2020.

 It increased illegal parking fines tenfold earlier this year but traffic congestion remains bad.